bio-tools/biotoolsDocs/project_management.rst

 - https://biotools.sifterapp.com

 .. note:: sifterapp is the primary means for technical coordination: collaborators are encouraged to browse tasks, review priorities, make comments and add new tasks.
-Bear in mind sifterapp is for *high level* tasks not fine-grained details!..
+Bear in mind sifterapp is for *high level* tasks not fine-grained details!

 bio.tools community site